charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 Verify the charm manifests for the build charms matches the commit SHAs of the stable branches of what was built in the previous build-charms job.

+### Build cdk-addons

+Run build jobs for n, n-1, and n-2 versions of cdk-addons.
+For example, if doing a 1.22+ckX release, then you would run:

+* build-release-cdk-addons-amd64-1.22
+* build-release-cdk-addons-amd64-1.21
+* build-release-cdk-addons-amd64-1.20

 ### Run **validate-charm-bugfix** job

 **Job**: https://jenkins.canonical.com/k8s/job/validate-charm-bugfix/